 Avoid FODMAP foods for around 4-8 weeks.
 However, you do not have to follow it for long but wherever you plan this diet, restrict it completely.
 It is necessary to consult a doctor or dietitian before getting started.

-Slowly reintroduce to see which ones are troublesome.
+Slowly reintroduce them to see which ones are troublesome.
 Although its duration varies from person to person, it typically lasts 6–10 weeks.

 Once you recognise the foods that cause symptoms, you can avoid them while enjoying everything else.
 Progressing to this final stage is essential to increase variety and flexibility in the diet.
 Moreover, these qualities are linked to improved long-term compliance, quality of life, and gut health.